lealceldeiro/gems/Stratospheric/README.md

 RDS allows us to create and manage relational databases on AWS using its common tools and techniques such as .

 In addition to using tools as the AWS CLI, IAM, and CDK to integrate the database into our AWS environment, we can manage the database through the [Amazon RDS Management Console](https://console.aws.amazon.com/rds).

+### 12. Sharing Todos with Amazon SQS and Amazon SES

+**Introduction to AWS SQS**

+AWS SQS is a fully managed messaging service.
+We can use this service to pass messages between different parts of our system in a highly scalable fashion.
+It allows point-to-point communication where only one receiver will handle the message at a given time.
+AWS SQS can further help us integrate or decouple components in a distributed architecture.

+Scalability, durability, and reliability of our processing with SQS depend on the queue type.
+AWS offers two different SQS types: FIFO and Standard.